lacsoncherryrose-byte/Global_Seismic_Activity_Radar_Workspace/README.md

 ## Conclusion

 The Global Seismic Activity Radar demonstrates how Dart can be used to build a modular command-line application that communicates with an external API.
-The project applies software development concepts including API integration, data modeling, error handling, logging, terminal styling, testing, and GitHub-based project management.
+The project applies software development concepts including API integration, data modeling, error handling, logging, terminal syling, testing, and GitHub-based project management.